 Children entering school are observed during their first weeks, to provide baseline information, which is used to inform planning and the learning environment.
-Staff, continuously assess the children to determine what they are capable of doing and what their next steps are to help them develop further, this is reflected in the environment through the enhancement of each area in the foundation stage and evidence such as observations, photographs, children's independent work etc. are kept in their online learning journal using Tapestry.
-This evidence is used to support the judgements being made when assessing your child's progress.
-The evidence is recorded in each child's online learning journal, writing and maths books, phonics books and whole class learning journals for themed work which are regularly shared with children and parents.
+Staff continuously assess the children to determine what they are capable of doing and what their next steps are to help them develop further.
+This is reflected in the environment through the enhancement of each area in the foundation stage and evidence such as children's independent work.
+This evidence is used to support the judgements being made when assessing the children's progress.
+Assessments are recorded on Insight.
+The evidence that is recorded in floor books, along with each child's writing and maths books, phonics books and learning journeys, are regularly shared with children and parents.

-At the end of the foundation stage your child's level of development is assessed against the 17 Early Learning Goals (ELGs).
-The children are assessed to see if they are meeting the Expected level (i.e. the Early Learning Goal), Exceeding the Early Learning Goal or Emerging i.e. not yet reaching the expected levels.
+At the end of the foundation stage a child's level of development is assessed against the 17 Early Learning Goals (ELGs).
+The children are assessed to see if they are meeting the expected level (i.e. the Early Learning Goal), or emerging i.e. not yet reaching the expected levels.
 This information will be shown on your child's end of year report.